anaschambach/course-dbt/README.md

-# Analytics engineering with dbt
+db# Analytics engineering with dbt

 Template repository for the projects and environment of the course: Analytics engineering with dbt